byjg/php-crypto/docs/keyless-exchange.md

 // The encrypted string contains:
 // - HMAC (32 bytes) for authentication
-// - Header (3 bytes) - the "map" to reconstruct the key
+// - Header (4 bytes) - the "map" to reconstruct the key using scrolling window
 // - Ciphertext (variable length)
 //
 // Note: The actual key and IV are NOT included!
 ```

-#### 3. The Magic Header (3 bytes)
+#### 3. The Magic Header (4 bytes)

 The header encodes:
-- **Byte 1**: Bit flags indicating which half of two key seed entries to use, plus random offset
-- **Byte 2**: Index of the key seed entry for the encryption key (0-255)
+- **Byte 1**: Index of the key seed entry for the encryption key (0-255)
+- **Byte 2**: Offset for key extraction using 8-byte scrolling window (0-255)
 - **Byte 3**: Index of the key seed entry for the IV (0-255)
+- **Byte 4**: Offset for IV extraction using 8-byte scrolling window (0-255)

-This tiny header contains all the information needed to reconstruct the exact key and IV used for encryption.
+This compact header contains all the information needed to reconstruct the exact key and IV used for encryption using the scrolling window technique.

 #### 4. Decryption Reconstructs Keys